magneticio/vamp-router/README.md

 -   Set HTTP & TCP Spike limiting *(experimental)*

-*Important* : Currently, vamp-loadbalancer does NOT check validity of the HAproxy command, ACLs and configs submitted to it.
+*Important* : Currently, vamp-router does NOT check validity of the HAproxy command, ACLs and configs submitted to it.
 Submitting a config where a frontend references a non-existing backend will be accepted by the REST api but crash HAproxy

 ## Installing: the easy Docker way

 Start up an instance with all defaults and bind it to the local network interface

-    $ docker run --net=host magneticio/vamp-loadbalancer:latest
+    $ docker run --net=host magneticio/vamp-router:latest

     ██╗   ██╗ █████╗ ███╗   ███╗██████╗
     ██║   ██║██╔══██╗████╗ ████║██╔══██╗